carlosseveriano3/Notes-with-DB/README.md

 <h1>cached-notes</h1> <br>

-The application consists of creating and receiving notes from RabbitMQ, storing them in MongoDB, caching it with Redis and being able to retrieve later through an HTTP request.
+The application consists of creating and receiving notes with RabbitMQ, storing them in MongoDB, caching it with Redis and being able to retrieve later through an HTTP request.

 This project was made with the purpose of learning new technologies such as: